 Dr Meg-John Barker - fantastic queer contemplative practitioner with a generous collection of free zines and books including on trauma, feelings, plurality, consent, creativity, sex, relationships, gender.

-Esther Perel on relational intelligence, couples work, amazing podcasts
+Esther Perel on relational intelligence, couples work, insightful podcasts

 Martha Beck on following your own inner compass for a life of integrity and freedom.
 Podcasts 'The Gathering Pod' and 'Bewildered' so great.